|

 Website

-original science center began in 1976 and a major renovation and expansion
+began in 1976 and a major renovation and expansion was completed in

-environments.
-The Detroit Science Center is the perfect family venue that both educates and
+The Michigan Science Center is the perfect family venue that both

 Wayne State University